-With the challenges of 2020 driving significant shifts in the way companies operate, the hybrid work model has been recognised as the next big disruption in the business landscape as organisations weigh up the complexities of allowing their employees to split their time between home and the office.
+With post-pandemic challenges driving significant shifts in the way companies operate, the hybrid work model has been recognised as the next big disruption in the business landscape as organisations weigh up the complexities of allowing their employees to split their time between home and the office.
 While remote working is increasing in popularity among many business leaders, with one survey from Gartner revealing that 74% of the organisations surveyed plan to shift some employees to remote work permanently, others, such as Dollar Shave Club co-founder Michael Dubin, are sceptical about the ability of work from home arrangements to foster vital elements such as creativity and team chemistry.

 Hybrid models have the potential to transform business and teams for the better, but finding the right balance between in-person and remote work is vital to capture the most value from this structure.

 If your organisation has embraced the hybrid workplace or is considering doing so in the future, the following advice will help you leverage this model to get the most out of your people.

 Find the Right Hybrid Structure for Your Business